To be eligible for financial aid, a student must:

 - Not have been convicted for possession or sale of an illegal substance while receiving financial aid

 Most individuals who file a FAFSA will qualify for some sort of financial aid assistance as long as they meet these general eligibility requirements.
-Most aid programs are need-based and awarded on a first-come, first-served basis.
+Most aid programs are need-based and awarded on a first-come, first-serve basis.
 It is highly recommended that students apply early so that their applications can be reviewed (and aid can be awarded) prior of the start of classes.

 For questions about financial aid eligibility requirements, call 1-800-4FED-AID or visit www.studentaid.gov.